CROA Agencies

 Mount Vernon Police Department

-Started in 2017, the Outreach Coordination Program has one Mental Health Profession who engages with people without homes within the city and to MV citizens who over-utilize the 911 system to develop resiliency plans which include connections to other community agencies and individual caring community members.
+Started in 2017, the Integrated Outreach Services Department has five Mental Health Professionals who engages with people without homes within the City and to MV citizens who over-utilize the 911 system to develop resiliency plans which include connections to other community agencies and finding belonging in their chosen communities

 Olympia Police Department